waudbygroup/pulseprograms/docs/index.md

 # NMR Pulse Sequence Repository

-Welcome to the community-driven repository for Nuclear Magnetic Resonance (NMR) pulse sequences!
+Welcome to the Waudby group repository for Nuclear Magnetic Resonance (NMR) pulse sequences!

 ## What is this repository?